top of page

 ・Recurrence formula model for geometric ray propagation through ideal lenses

-・Distance from the object surface to the front principal point of the first optical element: d0
+・Distance from the front focal point to the front principal point of the optical element: fi

 ・Distance between principal points of optical elements: HH'i

-・Distance from the rear principal point to the front principal point of the next surface: di
+・Distance from the rear principal point of an optical element to the front principal point of the next optical element: di

 However, the settings are in blue and the values calculated from the recurrence formula are in black.